 - Immovable assets for which no future economic benefits or service potential are expected shall be identified and methods of disposal and the associated costs or income considered by Council.
-The carrying amount of the asset shall be derecognised when no future economic benefits or service potential are expected from its use or its disposal.
-Where an asset being de-recognised was previously revalued, the revaluation surplus is transferred to the Accumulated Surpluses/ (Deficits) Account on de-recognition of an asset. - Updating data in the asset register: The fixed asset register is updated by an Asset Management Administrator only when authorised and instructed to do so by the CFO or their delegated official.
+The carrying amount of the asset shall be derecognised when no future economic benefits or service potential are expected from its use.
+Where an asset being de-recognised was previously revalued, the revaluation surplus is transferred to the Accumulated Surpluses/ (Deficits) Account on de-recognition of an asset. - Updating data in the asset register: The fixed asset register is updated by Asset Management Officials only when authorised and instructed to do so by the CFO or their delegated official.